This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate Disclosure.

-The prep for this dish is super quick.
-It takes less than 10 minutes to make the marinade and the rest is all hands-free time, making this a perfect dish for busy weeknights.
+The prep for this harissa chicken recipe is super quick.
+It takes less than 10 minutes to make the harissa marinade and the rest is all hands-free time, making this a perfect dish for busy weeknights.
 You can even marinate the chicken the night before.

 I like to serve harissa chicken with basmati rice or roasted potatoes or sweet potatoes (which you can roast on the same sheet pan alongside the chicken!)
 Quinoa, farro, or couscous are great sides, too.

-And a crisp green salad with citrus vinaigrette is a nice, refreshing counterpart to the spicy chicken.
+And a crisp green salad with a lemon juice vinaigrette is a nice, refreshing counterpart to the spicy chicken.

-You can also serve it with flatbread.
-I sometimes serve it as part of a sort of mezze platter with homemade hummus, pita bread, and sliced cucumbers to wrap it up in.
+You can also serve this harissa chicken with flatbread, which is great for wrapping around the chicken or for sopping up the irresistible harissa sauce.
+I sometimes serve it as part of a sort of mezze platter with homemade hummus, pita bread to wrap it up in, and sliced cucumbers.